agentience/ts-pkg-distro/memory-bank/decisionLog.md

 ## Implementation Details

+* Update publishing guide to emphasize GitHub workflows for package publishing
+* Provide detailed instructions for setting up and using GitHub workflows
 * Add copy-markdown script to package.json to copy markdown files to dist directory
 * Update build script to include the copy-markdown step
 * Ensure markdown files are included in the package files list